 This jacket simply excels at night around a campfire, or in the crisp early morning with a few eggs on the skillet.
 If you’re stuck in a city and want a synthetic puffy that can take a beating, stay warm, and compress well, this jacket will perform.
 However, you have to be on board with the quilted look.
 If you want something more plain, consider the Rab Xenon X.

 To get the full scoop on synthetic insulated jackets, check out our comprehensive guide.
 All of your questions will be answered.
-For a full gear review of The North Face Thermoball Hoodie, just keep reading.
+For a full North Face Thermoball Hoodie review, just keep reading.

 |Feature Type||Feature Specs||What This Means|